-Our Ebola response includes a broad range of services, including:
+Our Ebola response consists of a broad range of services, including:

 Rebuilding Health Care Infrastructure

 To expand the pool of health workers capable of managing and working in ETUs across the region, International Medical Corps is providing high-quality training for local staff, other partners, and NGOs.
 Together with Massachusetts General Hospital, International Medical Corps developed a curriculum drawing from groups including the World Health Organization and the Centers for Disease Control and Prevention and a broad-based training strategy to inform, protect, and guide health workers unfamiliar with the Ebola Virus Disease.

 Our team plays a key role in providing psychosocial support, counselling, and care to admitted EVD patients and their families at our Ebola treatment units.
 In addition, our psychosocial experts are reaching out to local communities to discuss Ebola myths and the importance of seeking medical attention if ill.
 From making follow‐up calls and visits to discharged patients and bereaved families, our psychosocial team is a key component of our response efforts.